 The nature and adventure trail

 From Gutulisetra, visitors can follow a 1.5 km long nature and adventure trail that has over 20 activity posts.
 Along the trail, you will find giant spruce trees, wolf lichen, different animals that live in the area and various cultural monuments.
+Keep your eyes open and look for birds in the trees.
 The rest of the national park does not have any adapted trails.
 This means that visitors can go exploring in ancient and untouched forests.

 Beautiful Gutulisetra is located at the southeast end of Gutulisjøen lake.
 Here, visitors will also find the three mountain pastures called Nedpåvollen, Oppåvollen and Lillebovollen.
 During the summer season, visitors can enjoy a simple dining service at the old mountain farm.